-The bibliometric analysis of neurosurgery education spanning from 1962 to 2023, sourced from 266 journals and books, included 1 740 documents will an annual growth rate of 8.16%.
+The bibliometric analysis of neurosurgery education spanning from 1962 to 2023, sourced from 266 journals and books, included 1740 documents with an annual growth rate of 8.16%.
 The average document age is 8.09 years, and each document garners an average of 12.98 citations.
-The 473 keywords plus (ID) and 2 514 extensive compilation involves 21 441 references, with ed to the corpus, with 169 authors exclusively author's keywords.
-A total of 5 763 authors co is evident, as 196 documents involve producing single-authored documents.
-Co. borai multiple authors, averaging 5.2 co-authors per document, and international co-authorships constitute 15.46% of the collaborative reflecting a rich collaboration in neurosurgery effor education literature.
+The extensive compilation involves 21441 references, with 1473 keywords plus (ID) and 2 514 author's keywords.
+A total of 5763 authors contributed to the corpus, with 169 authors exclusively producing singleauthored documents.
+Collaboration is evident, as 196 documents involve multiple authors, averaging 5.2 coauthors per document, and international co-authorships constitute 15.46% of the collaborative efforts, reflecting a rich collaboration in neurosurgery education literature.

-The annual scientific production in necrosurgery education has exhibited substantial growth over the decades.
+The annual scientific production in neurosurgery education has exhibited substantial growth over the decades.
 In the 1960s, only a few articles exist with a notable increase in the 1970s.
 The 1980s witnessed a gradual rise, with 6 articles.
-The 1990s marked a significant surge with 21 articles, and the early 200th continue 1 this upward trajectory with 40 articles.
-The subsequent decade, from 2010 to 2010 witnessed an exponential increase, reaching a peak in 2013 with 93 articles and maintaining a high less of productivity throughout.
-The 2020s began with a remarkable peak of 200 articles in 2021, and although there has been a slight decline, the field remains vibrant with 480 articles in the subsequent three years (2021-2023), showcasing a sustained and impactful scientific presence in neurosurgery education.
+The 1990s marked a significant surge with 21 articles, and the early 2000s continued this upward trajectory with 40 articles.
+The subsequent decade, from 2010 to 2019, witnessed an exponential increase, reaching a peak in 2013 with 93 articles and maintaining a high level of productivity throughout.
+The 2020s began with a remarkable peak of 200 articles in 2020, and although there has been a slight decline, the field remains vibrant with 486 articles in the subsequent three years (2021-2023), showcasing a sustained and impactful scientific presence in neurosurgery education.